KeithNT/arch-reference-library/guidance/system-testing.md

 ## Roles and Responsibilities
-The following roles and responsibilities will be required for the Online Services and Strategy division, for all the testing activities described within this Test Strategy and the Test Plans.
+The following roles and responsibilities will be required for the Digital Transformation Division, for all the testing activities described within this Test Strategy and the Test Plans.

 ### Test Manager
 - Prepare Test Report - Dashboard